Drawing; Chasing Soul, a Tale of Two Realities?

 Dualism

 As a very young child in the 1950s I was sent to a convent school where the nuns wore habits.
 The nuns taught us to pray before and after lessons and told us that we each had a soul.
-In serious voices they instructed us about mortal sin which would never be forgiven, and how after we died our souls would depart from our bodies to ascend to heaven where we would be judged by God for our goodness, but every one of us would spend some time in a fearful place called purgatory.
+In serious voices they instructed us about "mortal sin" which could never be forgiven even by God, and how after we died our souls would ascend to heaven where we would be judged by God for our goodness, but however hard we tried to be good all of us would spend at least some time in a fearful place of repentance called purgatory.
 These sorts of religions, where people believe the body and soul have separate identities are called dualist.

-I was very fortunate in my education, and some years later I went to a Quaker boarding school, which whilst still being nominally Christian had a much more reflective approach.
-We were taught to sit silently in "meeting rooms" for an hour and only talk when our spirit moved us to contribute to the service.
+I was very fortunate in my education as some years later I went to a Quaker boarding school which whilst still being nominally Christian had a much more reflective approach.
+Here we were taught to sit silently in "meeting rooms" for an hour and only talk when our spirit moved us to contribute to the service.
 The conversations were rarely about after-lives and almost always about putting ones thoughts into social context.
 The school naturally had a science department where religion was not even a thing.

-Most children today are educated in schools without any religious affiliation where they are taught one view of reality, the science view of reality.
+Most children today are educated in schools without dogmatic religious affiliations and we are taught one view of reality, that view is the science view of reality.
 In many ways the science version of reality has displaced religions.
-Religions like science, deal in immutability.
+Religions are not like umwelts or like science because religions attempt to create a unified reality, perception is about mutability and changing relationships.
+Religions are mongrels between the two realities.
 If you had been born 800 years ago in Europe you would have lived in a pre-science society where knowledge was overseen by the teaching of the Church.
 Immutable beliefs included a belief that the earth was the centre of the universe and the world was created in seven days.
 With the coming of the scientific method the immutable beliefs of the teachings of the Church were challenged and demonstrated to be wrong.
 Through their reason and telescopes Copernicus and Galileo showed that the earth is a planet that orbits the sun.
 Today when we send our space ships to the moon we see no evidence of a God that created the universe.
 The immutable beliefs of religion have been usurped by the immutable facts of science.
 The coming of science has changed our view of our bodies too.

 Today we can see through our microscopes and our scanners how our mood swings and spiritual well being are directly linked to the biochemistry of our brains and goings on in the physical world of our bodies.
 We take drugs to relieved our pain and change our moods.
 After a bleed on the brain we become speechless, damage in the occipital lobes will cause us to become blind, a knock on the head that separates the forebrain from the midbrain will cause us to lose all empathy, a lesion to the hippocampus will cause us to lose our abilities to remember what happened five minutes ago.
 As science uncovered more connections between our mental experiences and the physical make-up of our bodies it became ever harder for scientists to believe that body and soul have separate identities.
 Today almost all neuroscientists call themselves "materialists".